meitalbensinai/AlgoTrainingNoSol/DS - Common Ground/5 - Decision Trees/README.md

 https://jakevdp.github.io/PythonDataScienceHandbook/05.08-random-forests.html

 7. How well do you expect decision trees to learn the parity problem?
 Demonstrate this in code.
 Also argue that pre-pruning makes learning XOR difficult.

-*Disclaimer - The parity problem is defined by each feature vector x $\in$ {0,1}^n, and target y=(x1 + ... xn)%2.
+The parity problem is defined by each feature vector x having binary values and length n.
+Then the target is y=(x1 + ... xn)%2.

 8. Predict the sales in the attached Car-seats data using the other variables in a decision tree.
 Use a validation set to tune the hyper parameters.
 What are the best hyper-parameters?
 What is the best test error?
 Which variables are actually used?
 Plot the tree and investigate the dependence of the hyper parameters on the result.